Scaling the “front office” of your growth business is your greatest challenge. Here’s why.

 In a strange twist of irony for businesses built to scale, the one part of the business that doesn’t scale is most impacted by scale as the company grows.
 In the world of B2B high-growth businesses, great products are absolutely necessary; from there, victory goes to the companies who face this front office dynamic head-on by building agile and scalable commercial systems and strategies that can grow with the rest of the business.

 This fall, Entheon Partners launched a 5-part complementary webinar series devoted to helping high growth B2B businesses build scalable front office organizations.
-The series kicked off on October 8 and the final live event takes place on Tuesday, March 16, 2021 at 11:00am central time.
+The series kicked off on October 8 and the final live event took place on Tuesday, March 16, 2021 at 11:00am central time.